 That said, it never hurts to ask the attorney for confirmation.
 So before you disclose any details about your situation, be sure to find out if the attorney is acting in his or her legal capacity.

 Are There Other Times Attorney-Client Privilege Applies?

-Attorney-client privilege applies to any situation where you are communicating with your attorney privately.
-This confidentiality also extends to include emails, letters and phone calls where you discuss the details of your case - but only if they are considered private.
+Attorney-client privilege applies to any situation where you are talking with your attorney privately.
+This confidentiality also extends to private emails, letters and phone calls that include any details of your case.

 Can My Attorney Be Forced to Reveal a Conversation?

-It is unlikely that the courts would attempt or be able to legally compel an attorney to reveal any discussion protected by attorney-client privilege.
-In fact, this protection would likely still apply even if a client told his or her attorney about a previous crime, such as stealing a car.
-However, an attorney is no longer held to attorney-client privilege in situations, such as if:
+It is unlikely that the courts would try to legally compel an attorney to reveal any information protected by attorney-client privilege.
+In fact, this protection may apply even if a client told his or her attorney about a previous crime, such as stealing a car.
+However, an attorney is no longer held to attorney-client privilege in other situations, such as if: